RespectMathias/VLSMistique/README.md

 ## Key Features 💡

 * **Effortless Subnet Calculations:** Simply enter the IP address, the desired number of subnets, and the number of hosts for each subnet, and let VLSMistique work its magic!
-* **Stunning User Interface:** The ModernWPF, MicaWPF, and CommunityToolkit.MVVM libraries provide a sleek and contemporary look, making subnet calculations a visually delightful experience.
+* **Stunning User Interface:** The WinUI, CommunityToolkit.MVVM and CommunityToolkit.MAUI libraries provide a sleek and contemporary look, making subnet calculations a visually delightful experience.
-* **Windows Compatibility:** Seamlessly integrates with your Windows environment for a smooth and hassle-free experience.
+* **Multi-Platform:** Seamlessly integrates with any environment for a smooth and hassle-free experience.
 * **Time-Saving:** Say goodbye to manual subnet calculations and let VLSMistique save you valuable time and effort.

 #### Screenshots